TheEmeraldBee/Kerbin/README.md

     - [x] Dirty Flag on Text Buffers
     - [x] QuitForce, CloseBufferForce, etc
 - [x] Prevent overriding newer changes on file without w!
-- [ ] Implement Reload File Command which will reload the file from disk
+- [x] Implement Reload File Command which will reload the file from disk
     - Prevent reloading without forcing if dirty flag is set
 - [ ] Implement sending messages to the process using interprocess file communication systems
+    - This will be handled by the core editor CLI
+    - The reason for this is so that using things like zellij with file managers like `fzf` or `yazi` within `zellij` or `tmux` will work to send items over the cli
 - [ ] Write out CLI systems for handling command-line arguments within plugins and handling custom systems
 - [ ] Lsp Support using plugin system